ufal/neuralmonkey/docs/source/tutorial.rst

 If you want to dig in the code, you can browse the `repository
 <https://github.com/ufal/neuralmonkey>`_ Please feel free to fork the repository
 and to send us pull requests.
+The `API documentation
-The `API manual <http://neural-monkey.readthedocs.io/>`_ is currently under construction, but it should contain something very soon.
+<http://neural-monkey.readthedocs.io/>`_ is currently under construction, but it
+already contains a little information about Neural Monkey objects and their configuraiton options.

 Have fun!